stuy-softdev/BogdanWorkshop/15_assemble/readme.md

 ## K15: Template for Success!
 ### Due: `2025-10-03f 08:00`

-### DISCOVERIES, QUESTIONS, COMMENTS, CONCERNS
-* You can assign multiple values to a key by assigning an array as its value in the dictionary
-* I wonder if there's a way to make the site reload when the template changes, because stopping and starting it to change the template was kind of tedious

 ### GOAL:
 * Gain working knowledge of Jinja2 templating engine.
 * Deepen understanding of how Flask app components work with one another.